 With this practical and cute little cast iron garlic roaster, you can roast garlic in the oven or on a grill.
 It eliminates the need for aluminum foil, which can release harmful chemicals into the food.
 Because you’ll be exclusively roasting garlic in it, you don’t need to clean it thoroughly every time you use it.

-23. Tofu Maker Kit
+26. Tofu Maker Kit

 Whether you’re a vegan or not, tofu is a great way to incorporate a new texture into your diet.
 If you’ve ever been to Japan, you know that the Japanese know how to serve tofu and incorporate it into their cuisine.
 What if you could make some delicious tofu at home?
 All you need to do is to get some soybeans and this Yamako tofu maker kit.

 After you soak the soybeans in water overnight and run it through a blender — to make soy milk — the tofu-making process takes about only 1 or 2 hours.
-You can also use store-bought soy milk if you don’t want to deal with the soybeans.
+You can also use store-bought soy milk if you don’t want to deal with soybeans.

-24. Silicone Lids
+27. Silicone Lids

 Apart from being an eco-friendly substitute to plastic wrap, they are heat resistant up to 280°C, so you can even cover a simmering saucepan with these silicone lids or shield your microwave from splatters.
 When you put them on a dish or pot with a smooth rim, gently pull the lid by its handle to have airtight suction, and you’re good to go.

-25. Clip & Drain
+28. Clip & Drain

-Some kitchen tools are only there because of the old habits, such as that bulky drainer that you only use for draining pasta.
+Some kitchen tools are only there because of old habits, such as that bulky drainer you only use for draining pasta.
 This Chef’s Planet Clip & Drain is a very clever tool that acts as a built-in strainer on any pot you attach it to, be it a small saucepan or a mixing bowl.